Board of Directors

 During his time with ADB he reviewed development loans and grant projects worth over US$30 billion, predominantly for infrastructure projects, capacity building programmes and technical assistance.

-Garth returned to work in the Cook Islands last year and brings a sustainable social and economic development focus, including strong leadership and discipline from his former experience working for the Cook Islands Police.
+Garth returned to work in the Cook Islands last year, taking up the Financial Secretary role, and brings a sustainable social and economic development focus, including strong leadership and discipline from his former experience working for the Cook Islands Police.
 He has a background in Management and Marine Affairs and was an exemplary MBA student with the University of the South Pacific.
 He also holds Post Graduate Diploma in International Affairs.